 Clearing Unmatched Tab

-Once you’ve finished creating and matching all the desired transactions in the Unmatched tab, if any bank records remain in this list and you want to just remove them because you don’t intend to use them later, click the ‘Remove All Unmatched’ button near the top of the Bank Activity window and all unmatched items will be moved to the Matched/Excluded tab that you can then match at a later date.
+Once you’ve finished creating and matching all the desired Transactions in the ‘Unmatched’ tab, if any Activity records remain, you can remove them by clicking the ‘Remove All Unmatched’ button near the top of the Bank Activity window and all unmatched items will be moved to the ‘Matched/Excluded’ tab that you can then match at a later time.

-If you have bank rules setup and you’ve uploaded transactions that match those rules, the system will recommend the rules be applied to those records.
-It will show those records on the Rule Applied tab which looks and functions like the Unmatched tab.
-The benefit of this tab is it shows you records matched your existing bank rules and it shows what Vendor / Account / Location will be assigned if you choose to add those transactions.
+If you have Bank Rules setup and you’ve uploaded transactions that match those rules, the system will recommend the rules be applied to those records.
+It will show those records on the ‘Rule Applied’ tab which looks and functions like the ‘Unmatched’ tab.
+The benefit of this tab is it shows you records matched your existing Bank Rules and it shows what Vendor / Account / Location will be assigned if you choose to add those Transactions.

-Review the records on this tab, make changes to the Vendor / Account / Location fields on any row that you’d like to change and then just as on the Unmatched tab, you can either add 1 at a time with the Add button on each row, or add in bulk.
-Adding in bulk is usually best and the quickest way to do it is to click the Select all check box at the top of the far left column (circled in orange in image below) to select all rows and then click Select Command dropdown in the upper right above the grid and select Exclude Selected from the dropdown (red arrow in image below).
-This will create those transactions and these rows will move to the Matched/Exlcluded tab as matched.
+Review the records on this tab, make changes to the Vendor / Account / Location fields on any row that you’d like to change and then just as on the ‘Unmatched’ tab, you can either add one at a time with the ‘Add’ button on each row, or add in bulk.
+Adding in bulk is usually best and the quickest way to do it is to click the Select all check box at the top of the far left column (circled in orange in image below) to select all rows and then click Select Command dropdown in the upper right above the grid and select ‘Add Selected’ from the dropdown (red arrow in image).
+This will create those Transactions and move each selected Activity row to the ‘Matched/Exlcluded’ tab.